 4. Outstanding Story: This category is for outstanding storytelling in a comic.
 This may be an individual issue within a series, a one shot or a single story within an anthology.
 Nominations for a story within an anthology should also include the story title.

 5. Promising New Talent: A person nominated in this category should be someone relatively new to the industry whose work a Juror feels deserves more recognition then it currently receives.
-Past nominees for this award cannot be nominated again (a list of past nominees will be provided to the Jurors).
+Past nominees for the Ignatz Award cannot be nominated in this category (a list of past nominees will be provided to the Jurors).
 Nominations should include the title of the individual’s latest work.

 6. Outstanding Series: A nomination in this category should be for a series that the Juror feels exhibits a consistent level of quality as a whole.
 A good individual story does not necessarily translate into a nomination for the entire series.